Member login

 A conclusive diagnosis of Coeliac Disease is vital for its management

 As coeliac disease (CD) is a serious medical condition with lifelong complications, a conclusive diagnosis is vital for its management.
-There are a number of tests available to diagnose coeliac disease.
-If you are an adult, you can refer to our adult diagnostic pathway card for more information.
+There are a number of tests available to support a diagnosis of coeliac disease.
+For an adult, please refer to our adult diagnostic pathway pdf for more information.

 For children, Starship Children’s Health and Coeliac New Zealand have created a unique partnership to offer better community support and care for children with coeliac disease.
 This has included the development of a new regional clinical pathway, for children who live in the Auckland, Waitemata and Counties Manukau District Health Board regions.
-Download the Auckland Region Paediatric Clinical Pathway here.
+For children, please refer to our child diagnostic pathway for more information.

 Tests Available for Coeliac Disease